-Lick It Up"
+"Lick It Up"

-By the time Lick It Up turned up in our local Caldor, KISS had been off of the pop cultural radar for a number of years, so it had been a while since my brother and I had even thought about the band.
-We stared at the album's cover trying to figure out who was who, easily ID'ing Gene Simmons thanks to his trademark tongue.
-Paul Stanley's pouty-lipped facial expression gave him away, but we honestly weren't sure who the other two guys were.
-We assumed that one of them must've been "new" drummer Eric Carr, but if memory serves we actually mistook then-new recruit Vinnie Vincent for guitarist Ace Frehley, because we didn't know at the time that Ace had already been out of the band for more than a year.
+By the time Lick It Up turned up in our local Caldor, Kiss had been off of the pop cultural radar for a number of years, so it had been a while since my brother and I had even thought about the band.
+I remember both of us stared at the album's cover trying to figure out who was who; we easily ID'd Gene Simmons thanks to his trademark tongue and Paul Stanley's pouty-lipped facial expression gave him away, but we honestly weren't sure who the other two guys were.
+We assumed that one of them was "new" drummer Eric Carr, but if memory serves we mistook then-new guitar recruit Vinnie Vincent for Ace Frehley, because we didn't know at the time that Ace had already been out of the band for more than a year.

 We didn't buy the LP that day, but a short time later we were at a buddy's house when he reached into his stack of albums and pulled out Lick It Up.
 "Have you heard this yet?" he asked before throwing it on his turntable.
 Tracks like the burly "All Hell's Breakin' Loose" and "On the 8th Day" proceeded to blow my thirteen year old mind and by the time the needle lifted off at the end of Side 2, I was sold.
-KISS was on the rise again!
+Kiss was definitely on the rise again!

 "All Hell's Breakin' Loose"